-House-Pavilion on a Stockholm Archipelago Island
+House-Pavilion on a Stockholm Archipelago Island14 photos

 Studio Tham & Videgård Arkitekter designed a country house on one of the small islands of the Stockholm archipelago, Sweden.